 County of Grande Prairie No. 1

-This grant program is for organizations that are requesting funding for projects valued in excess of $100,000.
+Major Capital Grants: This grant is for projects that are valued in excess of $100,000.

 County of Grande Prairie

 Canada: Alberta: County of Grande Prairie No. 1;

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d

 Financial assistance to USA and Canada individuals and families with low incomes.
 Types of assistance include financial support to offset emergency expenses or to cover the cost of regular monthly bills.
 Funding is intended for workers and households that are bordering